 Or hell, what would it take to fill up the Death Star?
 I’d imagine that thing would be the Star Wars equivalent to a Hummer getting two light years to the gallon.
-And how many refueling stations would the Death Star possibly have?
+And how many refueling stations would the Death Star possibly have to choose from?

 Why did the First Order stop their assault on the Resistance fleet?

 I know the lame reason given.
-The fighters were out of range of the protection of the main fleet.
+The First Order fighters were out of range of the protection of the main fleet.

 Slow AF capital ships offer virtually no protection for fast moving fighters.
 The First Order literally witnessed that no more than 2 or so hours ago when their beloved Dreadnought was taken down by a fast moving fighter and dumb AF bombers.